opennem/openelectricity-typescript/README.md

 A TypeScript client for the [OpenElectricity](https://openelectricity.org.au) API, providing access to electricity network data and metrics.

-## Features

-- Full TypeScript support with comprehensive type definitions
-- Browser and Node.js compatible
-- Built-in data analysis tools with DataTable interface
-- Modern ESM and CommonJS module support

-This is the OpenElectricity API Typescript/Javascript client.

 > [!NOTE]
 > API key signups are currently waitlisted and will be released gradually.